 Timing and Location

-- Civil Rights – Past and Present (Sunday, June 2, 2019) is aligned with Juneteenth, which commemorates the June 19, 1865, announcement of the abolition of slavery and the emancipation of African American slaves throughout the former Confederate states; and
+- Civil Rights – Past and Present (Sunday, June 2, 2019) was aligned with Juneteenth, which commemorates the June 19, 1865, announcement of the abolition of slavery and the emancipation of African American slaves throughout the former Confederate states; and

-All events will take place in Graham Chapel on the Danforth Campus of Washington University in St. Louis.
+All events took place in Graham Chapel on the Danforth Campus of Washington University in St. Louis.
 Since its dedication in 1909, Graham Chapel has served as a well-regarded venue, hosting prominent figures in politics, academia, religion, the arts and the sciences.
 As a top-ranked institute dedicated to discovery and driven to meet the world’s challenges, Washington University is an excellent host for a series that brings attention and prominence to such a significant topic.